ctastuto/offboarding-application/README.md

 ## Dependencies
 Download and install [Remote Server Administration Tools for Windows 10 (RSAT)](https://www.microsoft.com/en-us/download/details.aspx?id=45520)
 This is required for the script to work with Active Directory

+## Installing the PowerShell Module
+Copy the module to C:\Program Files\WindowsPowerShell\Modules\offboard_script

+## Using the PowerShell Module
+1. Open PowerShell as Administrator
+2. Enter 'offboard' followed by a username to offboard
+3. Information will be displayed as the user is offboarded